| EDITORIAL

 since then.
 The club has been served with two winding-up

-unpaid tax bills. creditors including the club's kit
+tax bills. creditors including the club's kit manufacturers

-manufacturers and the publishers of Chas Sumner's excellent
+and the publishers of Chas Sumner's excellent history

-history of the blues have been queuing up.
-The club
+of the blues have been queuing up.
+The club shop has

-shop has been so depleted of stock that not even a
+been so depleted of stock that not even a scarf or a

-scarf or a mug could be purchased to send as a small
+mug could be purchased to send as a small token of solidarity

-token of solidarity with the Fans United Day in February.
+with the Fans United Day in February.
+More recently

-More recently it emerged that the players and other
+it emerged that the players and other staff had not

-on transfer deadline day when Julian Alsford was sold
+transfer deadline day when Julian Alsford was sold to

 Iain Jenkins.
 Then when the promising Matt McKay departed